DataDog/hiring-engineers/answers.md

 Initially spun up a Vagrant Ubuntu image, but realized I had no need for the additional layer.
 Also tried out the OSX agent, which works fine.

-Ended up deciding on Docker for Mac, as the cleanest solution.
-The advantage here is that the entire setup is self contained.
-It can be submitted in this repository and be spun up on any machine which has Docker installed.
+Ended up deciding on Docker for Mac, as the cleanest solution for setting up the needed infrastructure.
+The advantage is the entire setup is self contained.
+It can be committed to repo and be spun up anywhere Docker is installed.

 Datadog Agent container configured in [docker-compose.yml](./docker-compose.yml) file: